Senate's reform proposal is flawed

 I approve the Senate's immigration reform proposal, but offer some insights.

 What a difference a few months make.
-The Republican Party is again acting like a chameleon for political
+The Republican Party is again acting like a chameleon for political gain.

 Republicans are "re-branding" themselves, trying to act more compassionate and doing an about-face on the immigration issue.
 During the last campaign, their immigration reform policy consisted of building more fences (John McCain), self-deportation (Mitt Romney), and racial profiling (Jan Brewer).